-The ILR/UCD Semester in Dublin Program is unique in that credits awarded at UCD will be actual ILR credits, courses will have ILR numbers, and all grades at UCD will count to your student's GPA.
+The ILR/UCD Semester in Dublin Program is unique in that credits awarded at UCD will be actual ILR credits, courses will have ILR numbers, and all grades at UCD will count toward the student's GPA.
 These will not be transfer credits as is typical of most study abroad programs.

-Because these credits will count toward your student’s GPA, it is important that you have a frank discussion with your child about their preparedness and seriousness before committing to the program.
+Because these credits will count toward your GPA, it is important that you seriously consider your preparedness and motivation before committing to the program.
 The focus of this study abroad program is, in fact, STUDY!
 Students should not view this as a vacation, a tour of Europe, or a great way to get away from Ithaca!

 We expect students to attend class, meet all course requirements, take exams, and work hard!